Splitting formulas for the local real Gromov-Witten invariants: Background and notation

 The moduli spaces of real maps considered in this paper may have codimension 1 strata.
-In this case, we first argue that for generic parameter $\nu$ the union of the codimension at most one strata is a topological manifold, and thus carries a fundamental class; this involves only standard gluing techniques at an ordinary real node of the domain (and no rubber components).
+In this case, we first argue that for generic parameter $\nu$ the union of the codimension at most one strata is an oriented topological manifold (without boundary), and thus carries a fundamental class (in rational Cech homology); this involves only standard gluing techniques at an ordinary real node of the domain (and no rubber components).
 All the other boundary strata have codimension at least two, thus the method of thin compactifications applies.
+For details, see \S\ref{S.VFC.mod}.